varvara2510/HSE_CompLing_hws/README.md

-This repository contains some of my homework for programming courses at HSE on the educational track "Computational Linguistics".
+This repository contains some of my homework for programming courses at HSE on the Computational Linguistics educational track.